 Q: “Who is admitted?”
 A: The ideal candidate has professional experience in mental health, and personal experience of the practice of meditation in a Buddhist tradition, though we have admitted those who were relatively new to one or the other.
 Those new to meditation are encouraged to become established in their own meditation prior to applying.
 In reviewing applications, we look for a good fit between what we offer and what the applicant is seeking.
 Questions on application itself help us judge if this course is suited to your purposes.

 Q: “What is included in the tuition?”
-A: Everything except travel to the retreats.
+A: Everything except travel to the retreats to “For remote students, everything is included.
+For those attending the retreats, everything (food, lodging) is included, except for travel to Barre, MA.

 Q: “What if I can’t attend the opening or closing retreat?”
 A: We feel these retreats are integral to the best possible experience, and encourage all students accepted into the program to attend.

 Q: “What are the retreat accommodations?”
-A: [Please note: due to COVID-19, all retreats are virtual for the foreseeable future.]
-Copper Beech provides private rooms, though bathrooms are shared (segregated by gender).
+A: Barre Center for Buddhist Studies provides private rooms, though bathrooms are shared (segregated by gender).
 Meals are well balanced, offering vegetarian options.
 Facilities are wheelchair accessible.

 Q: “How can I get to the retreats?”
-A: [Please note: due to COVID-19, all retreats are virtual for the foreseeable future.]
-While we don’t provide transportation, prior to the opening of the course, we assist students with ride sharing.
-The retreat center is about 25 minutes from Bradley International Airport in Connecticut.
+A: While we don’t provide transportation, prior to the opening of the course, whenever possible, we assist students connect to share rides.

 Q: “What are the requirements for CEs?
 For the Certificate?”
 A: Requirements for CEs will vary by profession and state, and students are encouraged to understand the rules that apply to them.
-Award of the Certificate is at the discretion of program faculty, who are looking for attendance and active engagement; ‘lurkers’ or those who enroll but do not attend will not be eligible for a Certificate.
+Award of the Certificate is at the discretion of program faculty, who are looking for attendance and active engagement.
+Those who enroll but do not attend will not be eligible for a Certificate.

 Q: “What if I miss an online class?”
 A: It is rare a student can attend every weekly session.
 Therefore, all online events – “office hours” with faculty and small group section meetings – are recorded and posted for the benefit of those who missed the class, to be viewed on your own time.